Saint Louis 65, La Salle 63

 No. 15 Saint Louis 65, La Salle 63: Jordair Jett scored 25 points, including the go-ahead layup with 3.4 seconds left, as the visiting Billikens pushed their school-record winning streak to 16 games.

-Saint Louis (22-2, 9-0 Atlantic-10) has not lost since Dec.
-1 following a performance in which the team overcame 2-of-13 3-point shooting and a 33-27 rebounding deficit that included 11 offensive rebounds by La Salle.
+Saint Louis (22-2, 9-0 A-10) has not lost since Dec.
+1 following a performance in which the team overcame 2-of-13 3-point shooting and a 34-27 rebounding deficit that included 11 offensive rebounds by La Salle.
 Dwayne Evans added 14 points for the Billikens while Rob Loe had a team-high nine boards.

 The Explorers (12-11, 4-5) were led by Jerrell Wright’s 21 points.
 Steve Zack posted 15 points and 13 rebounds and Tyreek Duren chipped in 14 points for La Salle.